 Beginning February 9, 2017, The Pain Project (www.thepainproject.com) will empower people – and caregivers - to play active roles in their own pain management and wellness without solely relying on medications or surgery.
-The program offers expert, compassionate advice to help people change their reactions and attitudes to pain.
+The program offers licensed therapists to help people understand and change their reactions and attitudes to pain.

 “The use of opioids to manage chronic pain has grown at an astronomical rate and is now one of the most severe public health problems we face,” says Ben Bobrow, MD, chief medical officer for The Pain Project and a distinguished professor of emergency medicine at the University of Arizona College of Medicine.
 “We now understand that chronic pain, which affects millions of Americans, is related to social, psychological and biological factors.
 The Pain Project catalyzes an essential shift towards self-reliance and intelligent pain management.”